josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 We used wireshark to see what the open ports 80, 443, 5002 were doing;
 5002 was a bit weird and it seems like an error broadcast, doesn't accept any connectinons.
-443 closes the connection.
+443 closes the connection immediately.
+80 allows connecting to something but shuts down quickly if we try to send too much data.

-firware upgrades. looks for EBOOT.bin NK.bin... bootloder update, NK is kernal. will find these files download into RAM and the flash the bootloader.
-No signature.
+We then explored the possibility of doing firmware upgrades.
+The device looks for `EBOOT.bin` (bootloader) and `NK.bin` (kernel).
+If `Eboot.bin` is present, the device will perform a bootloder update with that file; if `NK.bin` is present, it will load that into RAM an replace the kernel/OS on the device with it.
+The device will find these files if they are present on the CF card, download them into RAM and the flash the bootloader or update the kernel.
+No signature checking is performed.

-Smartcard reader.
-What if we can make it so that the card... what if you register everything is fine, but write an invalid id to the card. this would allow casting a vote, but would not be counted on the backend.
+We explored some attack vectors with the smartcard reader on the device.
+We considered what if we could make it so that the card silently discards your vote?
+We think we can (JLH: how far did this team get?) modify a smartcard with this unit so that when you check-in/register everything is fine, but we can write an invalid consolidation id to the card.
+This would allow the voter to cast a vote, but it would not be counted on the backend because only the votes associated with a specific consolidation id would be tallied.

 # AVS WinVote